Columbia Basin Water Hub

 In response to user feedback, the Columbia Basin Water Hub has launched an entry-level data visualization tool to better serve the data community.
 With this interactive tool, users can more easily understand the data they collect, spot preliminary trends, and effectively communicate findings with wider audiences, especially those without a scientific background.

 In the third issue of Watershed Bulletin, explore these new visualization capabilities using data from three water monitoring stations within the Columbia Basin Water Monitoring Framework—Bonanza Creek, Dunbar Creek, and Bruce Creek—and learn about the important role of regional water hubs.
-View the flipbook above, open it in a new tab or download the PDF.
+View the report.

 BACKGROUND